santiagofdezg/linux-extend-screen/README.md

 ## Known issues

-- Often having a Firewall/Router sitting between the vncviewer and x11vnc will make it impossible for the viewer to connect to x11vnc. [(+info)](http://www.karlrunge.com/x11vnc/index.html#firewalls)
+- Often having a Firewall/Router sitting between the vncviewer and x11vnc will make it impossible for the viewer to connect to x11vnc.
+Try to use a USB connection to solve this problem. [(+info)](http://www.karlrunge.com/x11vnc/index.html#firewalls)

 ------------------------------------